schropes/fora-corpus/README.md

 ## The corpus

 This dataset includes 262 transcribed small group conversations over 39,000+ speaker turns.
-Conversations come from 16 unique conversation collections hosted in partnership with community organizations.
-Conversation collection topics include city manager selection, resourcing challenges in NYC during COVID-19, and challenges to a school district.
+Conversations come from 16 unique conversation collections.
+Each collection was a conversation series hosted in partnership between [Cortico](https://cortico.ai/), a national non-profit, and one or more organizations.

+Collections in the corpus are wide-ranging in the conversation purpose and topics covered.
+Collections include conversations about city manager selection, resourcing challenges in NYC during COVID-19, and challenges to Maine school districts.
-Extended collection descriptions and any public links to additional information are available in this [sheet.](https://github.com/schropes/fora-corpus/blob/main/Fora%20corpus%20-%20collection%20information.csv)
+Extended collection descriptions and any public links to additional information are publicly available in this [sheet.](https://github.com/schropes/fora-corpus/blob/main/Fora%20corpus%20-%20collection%20information.csv)

+Beyond publicly available collection-level information in this [sheet](https://github.com/schropes/fora-corpus/blob/main/Fora%20corpus%20-%20collection%20information.csv), the Fora corpus includes transcribed speaker turns for every conversation in the corpus, annotations for a 25% sample of the conversations, and an example conversation guide for each conversation collection.
+These resources are provided through an access agreement for use in research, described in a later section.

 <br>

 ## Fora annotations

-Over 25% of the data has been manually annotated for two types of personal sharing, and seven defined facilitation strategies.
+Over 25% of the conversations have been manually annotated for two types of personal sharing, and seven defined facilitation strategies.

-More information on the process and definitions will be available here soon.
+A codebook and examples for each type of sharing and facilitator sharing strategy is included in this repository.

 <br>